Skip to main content

 • File Upload fields also let instructors combine online questions and questions where students upload photos of handwritten work (or code files) within the same Gradescope assignment.

-• Though you can view and grade the uploaded files, you will not be able to mark on or annotate them.
+• Although you can view and grade the uploaded files, you cannot mark on or annotate them.

 Question Formatting